agiledev-students-spring-2023/git-workflow-practice-ak8000/README.md

-# Git Practice

-Until further notice, think twice before using Google to download software [https://arstechnica.com/information-technology/2023/02/until-further-notice-think-twice-before-using-google-to-download-software/]
+# [Until further notice, think twice before using Google to download software] (https://arstechnica.com/information-technology/2023/02/until-further-notice-think-twice-before-using-google-to-download-software/)

 I find this article interesting and quite important because this month i have seen multiple different issues with ads being used maliciously.
 Some cases were featured in in-game ads, the ones that pop up automatically, and the malicious use there was that ads were messed with to show 3-5 ads in a row instead of just 1.
 In case of this article, it talks about ad links that are always first